-Keresa implements the communication policy through the establishment of fora for dialogues both with workers and community.
+Keresa implements the communication policy through the establishment of forum for dialogues both with workers and community.
 A list of stakeholders is developed and available, all dialogues and regular meetings are recorded.

 6.2 Observation: Action plans as a result of stakeholder dialogues have not been well developed and follow-up actions have not been recorded in some cases.
 Each Estate manager is responsible to ensure that stakeholder inputs are followed up properly.
+Action plans are now in place and stakeholder input is followed up.